creightonja/cipher/README.md

 ## Description

-This is a website that allows users see reviews and coupons for a bookstore.
+This is a website that allows users cipherize text.

 ## Setup